 A friend of mine who studied abroad in Prague told me to check out this bar on the outskirts of town.
 We had no idea what to expect, oddly no research was done ahead of time; we just got in an Uber and went for it.
 The bar looked like it was plucked straight from Burning Man; there were staircases and scaffolding made of metal pipes, a stage where a metal band was playing, at least two different bar areas, and outside seating where drunk conversations were ensuing.
 We also spent a good hour talking to a drunk guy who didn’t speak any English and seemed indifferent to the fact that we didn’t speak Czech.
 It is still one of the weirdest bars (for lack of a better word) I’ve ever been to.
 After the fact, when I told my friend I went, he laughed at me and walked away.

 We tried to keep it even, so everyone got to pick something to do.
-But I’m not going to lie, Jordyn and Greek Guy are up for anything which lead to some fun adventures trying out scooters and jet skis in Croatia.
+But I’m not going to lie, Jordyn and Greek Guy are up for anything which leads to some fun adventures trying out scooters and jet skis in Croatia.

 The one thing I did push was for us to leave the major cities (Prague and Dubrovnik) and head to a nearby small town to explore.
 I highly recommend getting out of the central city and finding smaller places to explore.
 It allows you to see some of the cultures of the country and is usually cheaper.
 The lunch in Kutná Hora was probably the least planned meal of our entire trip.
 It resulted in perusing Yelp (to Skylar’s horror) to find a highly rated eatery near us.
 Having misjudged the distance from the Bone Church, we’d been walking a couple of miles.
 We were hot and hungry, but the restaurant turned out to be beautiful, overlooking a beautiful valley and a castle.
 So sometimes spontaneity works out!